 If you automate a poor process you will end up with a poor process that is more consistently poor.”

 An Integrated Enterprise Excellence (IEE) approach for implementing a business process management system provides an integrated approach for systematically addressing all these objectives and more!
-Details about implementing this approach is described in a two-book, novel-written series Management 2.0: Discovery of Integrated Enterprise Excellence & Leadership System 2.0: Implementing Integrated Enterprise Excellence.
+Details about implementing this system is described in a two-book, novel-written series Management 2.0: Discovery of Integrated Enterprise Excellence & Leadership System 2.0: Implementing Integrated Enterprise Excellence.
 These books are available from Amazon and other book retailers in paperback, e-book, and audio book formats.

 Business Process Management System Components